omarieclaire/clojure-scala-cantrips/README.md

 ## Case classes

 [Case classes](http://docs.scala-lang.org/tutorials/tour/case-classes.html) are another handy tool that is commonly used in Scala codebases.
 Scala provides a bunch of features to case classes for free.
 These include but not limited to; default apply and unapply methods, immutability, hashCode and equals implementations.
-Let’s inspect the Java api of a case class to get the full list;
+Let’s inspect the Java interface of a case class to get the full list;

 *[case-classes.scala](src/case_classes/scala.scala)*
 ```scala